-The Noise level was measured by using Digital Sound Level Meter for working hours on 3 December 2019.
-The average noise level in the project site area is presented in Table 4-4 compared with NEQ guideline.
+The Noise level was measured by using Digital Sound Level Meter for working hours on 27 May 2019.
+The average noise level in the project site area is presented in Table 4-4 compared with NEQG guideline.
 However, according to the Noise source monitoring at operation area (inside the production sector) of noise level is exceeding the acceptable level of National Environmental Quality (Emission) Guideline.
-[4]
+Noise level is exceeding because of near machinery in operation time.

-Table 4-4 Noise Level Measurement Result
+Table 4-4 Noise level measurement result